 Looking for more outdoorsy activities in the area?
 Read our guide to the best hikes in Laguna Beach.

 Walk Around Old Towne Orange

-It’s a fun place to walk around and one of the best things to do around Orange County if you want to feel like you just stepped onto the set of Gilmore Girls or One Tree Hill.
+Starting at Plaza Park, this is one of the best things to do around Orange County if you want to feel like you just stepped onto the set of “Gilmore Girls” or “One Tree Hill.”